 Breakfast for Athletes

-Although some research is questioning the importance of breakfast, what does this mean of athletes?
+Although some research is questioning the importance of breakfast, what does this mean for athletes?

 Fasted workouts.
 Some athletes incorporate fasted workouts into their training (i.e. training in the morning without eating breakfast) to burn more fat; the rationale is that low glycogen levels cause your body to burn more fat for energy.
 While this sounds compelling, there is not a lot of good research to back up this trend, and this recent study showed no difference in body composition between fasted and non-fasted workouts.

 Canadian marathoners incorporated fasted workouts on some days as part of their nutrition periodization leading up to the London Olympics to teach their bodies to burn fat as fuel.
 If you’re considering this strategy, keep in mind that there is no research to that shows improved performance using fasted workouts, and carefully consider when and how you implement these workouts (probably best during baseline training).
 Be aware that for questionable benefits, you won’t feel great, and some other workouts might suffer.

 Can skipping breakfast hurt performance?
 Some research shows that skipping breakfast can affect athletic performance later in the day.
 Even if you eat a big lunch, the effects of skipping breakfast seem to carry over until evening and can hurt your athletic performance and training adaptations.
 This study found that athletes who ate breakfast completed 4.5% more work in an evening 30-minute bike time trial compared to when they didn’t eat breakfast.

 I am a big proponent of breakfast.
 If you choose the right foods, breakfast is an excellent opportunity to help you get the protein you need to repair and build muscle, and the nutrients your body needs for good health.